Dragon (Dungeons & Dragons): Green dragon

 Green dragons are the third most powerful of the classic chromatic dragons.
 They have a large, waving crest or fin that starts at the dragon's nose and runs the length of the dragon's body.
 They also have long, slender forked tongues.
 They are highly adept at magic.

-Green dragons are reasonably good parents, with both mother and father typically staying close to their eggs while they are incubating.
-The green wyrmling may be mistaken for a black, due to their nearly black scales.
+Green dragons are reasonably good parents, with the mother and father typically staying close to their eggs while they are incubating.
+The green wyrmling may be mistaken for a black one, due to their nearly black scales.
 As the wyrmling matures, its scales lighten in color.
 The wyrmlings typically stay with both parents until they reach adulthood.

-A green dragon lair will be a complex of caves and tunnels, with its main entrance hidden behind a waterfall.
-The dragons prefer caves high up on a cliff.
-The territories of Green and Black dragons frequently overlap, but as greens are more powerful, they typically hold the upper hand.
-Greens may allow a Black dragon to remain in their forest, as long as the lesser dragon remains in the swamps.
+A green dragon lair is normally a complex of caves and tunnels, with its main entrance hidden behind a waterfall.
+Green dragons prefer caves high up on a cliff.
+The territories of Green and Black dragons frequently overlap, but as green dragons are stronger, they typically hold the upper hand.
+Green dragons may allow a Black dragon to stay in their forest, as long as the lesser dragon remains in the swamps.

 Green dragons revel in combat, and will often attack for no apparent reason.
 They are territorial, and may view any intrusion into their domain as an affront.
 They are cunning and duplicitous foes, and love to double-cross.
-A traveler who stumbles into a green dragon's territory may be able to bribe the dragon for safe passage, but the dragon may pretend to agree and then attack the unsuspecting offender once their guard is down.
+A traveler who stumbles into a green dragon's territory might be able to bribe the dragon for safe passage, but the dragon may pretend to agree and then attack the offender once their guard is down.
 Though aggressive, green dragons prefer to use magic before attacking physically.